Access to Nursing and Midwifery

 What is this course about?

 The course is modular and designed for progression to university.
-It is designed for adult students who may have been out of education for some time.
-It will prepare you for higher education study.
+It is designed for adult students who may have been out of education for some time in preparation for higher education study.

 What will I learn on this course?